MuhammadTanveerAbbas/Nike-UI/README.md

 ## ✨ Project Overview

-This project delivers a high-performance Nike landing page developed with React and Tailwind CSS.
-It includes a visually compelling hero section, curated product showcases, a uniquely styled About Us area, promotional offers, testimonials, and newsletter integration.
+This Nike landing page developed with React and Tailwind CSS.
+It includes a visually compelling hero section, curated product showcases, a uniquely styled About Us area, promotional offers.
 The implementation highlights advanced Tailwind CSS theming and emulates JavaScript-like interactions using utility-first styling alone.
 Mobile responsiveness is prioritized to meet modern UI/UX standards.

 ---